 Success: Task execution was successful.

-Failed: Task has been sent to secondary scheduler for execution but failed to complete.
+Failed: Task has been sent to worker scheduler for execution but failed to complete.
 For example, a reload can fail because of missing Read rights to the data connections or an error in the reload script.

 Skipped: Start of the task has been requested, but the task execution has for some reason not started.
 For example, the task might not be enabled.